-In November 2019, we entered into an agreement to sell two solar power plants in Mexico with a combined capacity of 155 MW to an independent third party, which was completed in March 2020.
-Currently, we have two overseas solar power projects which are located in Abu Dhabi and Argentina.
+In November 2019, we entered into an agreement to sell two of our solar power plants in Mexico with a combined capacity of 155 MW to an independent third party, which was completed in March 2020.
+In December 2021, we entered into an agreement to dispose of one power plant in Argentina with capacity of 93.3MW to JinkoPower, which was completed in June 2022.
+Currently, we have two overseas solar power plants located in Abu Dhabi and Mexico, respectively.
+The solar power plant in Mexico is still under construction.

 In addition, in order to promote our high-efficiency modules and cutting-edge N-type cell technologies, we, through a joint venture, Poyang Luohong, in which we then held 51% equity interest, had bid and won a 250 MW solar project under NEA's "Technology Top Runner" program in Shangrao, Jiangxi Province.
 The Technology Top Runner Project was connected to grid on December 8, 2019.
 We sold all of our equity interest in Poyang Luohong to an independent third party buyer and filed such change of ownership with Shangrao Market Supervision Administration on December 17, 2019.
 We considered the Technology Top Runner Project as a unique business opportunity.
-Other than the two overseas solar power projects in Mexico and Argentina, currently we do not have plans to develop any other solar projects in China or overseas.
+Other than the solar power plant under construction in Mexico, currently we do not have plans to develop any other solar projects in China or overseas.